Rejected Belly Button Piercings

-But if you start to have soreness that has gotten worse and there are no signs of infection, it could signal a rejection.
-If your skin also feels super sensitive and you should be through the worst of the initial piercing sensitivity, it could signal a rejection too.
+However, if you start to have soreness that has gotten worse without any signs of infection, it could signal a rejection.
+If your skin also feels super sensitive and you’ve already been through the initial healing phase, it could signal a rejection too.

 If the pain only lasts for one day, you shouldn’t sweat it too much.
 It could just be that your belly button jewelry got snagged on your clothes and was pulled a bit, leading to the pain.

-But if the soreness is a new thing for you lately and seems to be consistent, watch out for any other symptoms of a belly piercing rejection or an infection.
+Still, if the soreness is a new thing for you and seems to be consistent, watch out for any other symptoms of a belly piercing rejection or an infection.

 You Can See It With Your Own Eyes